 When Montmartre closed in 1976 the masks disappeared, but the Montmartre team convinced Gylling, who still lives outside Copenhagen, to make a reincarnation of his famous wall art with a twist.The ten new masks were put back on the wall by the artist himself during Copenhagen Jazz Festival 2010, an event heavily covered by the media.

 Photo: Ole Dan Jørgensen, 2010

-The role as a cosy artsy cave was underlined in March 2012 when Montmartre presented a 102 m2 large art decoration of the club's ceiling made by Berlin based Danish artist Asmund Havsteen Mikkelsen, supported by Realdania.
+In March 2012 Montmartre presented a 102 m2 large art decoration of the club's ceiling made by Berlin based Danish artist Asmund Havsteen Mikkelsen, supported by Realdania.

 Artist Asmund Havsteen-Mikkelsen.
 Photo by Torben Christensen, Scanpix.

-The team at Montmartre looks forward to welcoming you to the club.
+We all at Montmartre look forward to welcoming you to the club.
 Bring a warm heart for at great night out.